All Episodes

 That's what this movie does.

-This movie brings a truth in a situation where nobody else is going to do it.
+This movie brings a truth in a situation where nobody else is going to do it because they love to spike stories, like about how the tranny is really just a Catholic phenomenon.

 Frank Walker, we only have six minutes of the show left.

-Otherwise, I would respond to your challenge on your gratuitous attack on Catholics who criticized Pope Benedict.
+Otherwise, otherwise, I would respond to your challenge on your gratuitous attack on Catholics who criticized Pope Benedict.

 I have plenty of defenses, but a point taken.

-Jenny, I'm going to ask you the question now.
+Jenny, I'm going to just ask you the question now.

 Where do people go?